ddddwee1/PoseMono/README.md

 - [ ] Add camera coordinate estimation, add support for multi-person 3D pose estimation

+- [ ] Add more modules to improve the robustness and performance, such as graph and post processing.

 ## Versions

 V1.0: (25-Jan-2021) Basic version of the pipeline.
 Support single person 3D pose detection.